Thermal energy storage: Ground heat exchange thermal battery

+Vertical ground thermal battery

+Vertical ground thermal battery is a new form of large diameter bore ground heat exchanger (GHEX) combined with a fully buried tank that extends vertically into the earth, especially in the overburden area above bedrock.
+Forms of vertical thermal batteries were first created by the ORNL Thermal Energy Storage Research Group.
+This form of TES is especially valuable in areas with high water tables, effectively coupling a TES tank to a greater area surrounding the tank increasing is thermal storage effectiveness.
+This form of thermal battery is expected to be useful for thermal energy networks.

 Molten-salt batteries

 In the defense industry primary molten-salt batteries are termed "thermal batteries".
 They are non-rechargeable electrical batteries using a low-melting eutectic mixture of ionic metal salts (sodium, potassium and lithium chlorides, bromides, etc.) as the electrolyte, manufactured with the salts in solid form.
 As long as the salts remain solid, the battery has a long shelf life of up to 50 years.
 Once activated (usually by a pyrotechnic heat source) and the electrolyte melts, it is very reliable with a high energy and power density.
 They are extensively used for military applications such as small to large guided missiles, and nuclear weapons.

 Other thermal batteries

 There are other items that have historically been termed "thermal batteries", such as energy-storage heat packs that skiers use for keeping hands and feet warm (see hand warmer).
 These contain iron powder moist with oxygen-free salt water which rapidly corrodes over a period of hours, releasing heat, when exposed to air.
 Instant cold packs absorb heat by a non-chemical phase-change such as by absorbing the endothermic heat of solution of certain compounds.

 The one common principle of these other thermal batteries is that the reaction involved is not reversible.
 Thus, these batteries are not used for storing and retrieving heat energy.